What is the role of the Board of Directors in a Condo Corporation? And how are Board members elected?

 Board Members often rely on past experience and skills to manage their Corporation.
 But the condominium industry can be very different than other types of businesses.
 Board Members are well advised to educate themselves in condominium affairs.
 Better understanding of condominium financials, improved communication, more-effective implementation and enforcement of rules, and better-informed owners will create a better condo community.

 There are a number of resources available in New Brunswick.
 1) The Canadian Condominium Institute has a Chapter in the province.
 CCI offers information, education, opportunities for networking with other Board Members, and access to condominium professionals.
-2) Condo-link Services provides seminars, review and clarification of your governing documents, training for initial setup of financial & administrative systems, meeting setup including voting procedures, and more.
+2) Condo-link Services provides seminars, review and clarification of your governing documents, training for initial setup of financial & administrative systems, preparing Estoppel Certificates and Liens, meeting setup including voting procedures, and more.